-The Greenacres campsite is a family run site near Coleford in The Forest of Dean near to the picturesque Wye Valley.
-The campsite is set in a rural secluded location but easily accessible if travelling by car, hiking or in my case arrival by bus.
+The Greenacres campsite is a family run dog friendly site near Coleford in The Forest of Dean near to the picturesque Wye Valley.
+They set the campsite in a rural, secluded location but easily accessible if travelling by car, hiking or, in my case, arrival by bus.

-We arrived on the number 30 Stagecoach bus from Gloucester, decamping at Pikehouse then walking along quiet road direct to the site.
-We were greeted by the owner on arrival and told to pick any vacant slot as they were quiet despite the glorious weather predicted for the week.
+We arrived on the number 30 Stagecoach bus from Gloucester, decamping at Pikehouse, then walking along the quiet road directly to the site.
+The owner greeted us on arrival and told to pick any vacant slot as they were quiet despite the glorious weather predicted for the week.

-Greenacres has about 40 pitches that are suitable for tents of all sizes as well as caravans and motorhomes, each has an electric hookup which the owner provided us with an adaptor so phones and vapes could be kept charged in our little dome tent.
+Greenacres has about 40 pitches that are suitable for tents of all sizes and caravans and motorhomes.
+Each pitch has an electric hookup, which the owner provided us with an adaptor so phones and vapes could be charged in our little dome tent.

 The site has a well maintained and clean shower and toilet facilities with constant hot water.
-Outside the shower block is 3 sinks dedicated to washing up, a nice touch and very useful.
-There was a shop in the reception area with tourist information leaflets and sold cold drinks and ice-cream (my breakfast on the final day of the visit.
+Outside the shower-block are 3 sinks dedicated to washing up, a pleasant touch and very useful.
+There was a shop in the reception area with tourist information leaflets and sold cold drinks and ice-cream (my breakfast on the last day of the visit).

 The campsite has a dedicated playing field for children with a play area and was quiet at night when we were there.

-Dogs were permitted on site and many including us enjoyed the dog friendly venue, the big water bowl near reception was a nice touch and very appreciated on arrival.
+They permitted dogs on-site and many, including ours, who enjoyed the dog-friendly campsite.
+The big water bowl near reception was a pleasant touch and very appreciated on arrival.

-The site provides raised fire pits and sells logs with kindling which is a great idea to allow campers to enjoy a campfire without scorching the grass.
-This got used most nights by us as well as mornings to boil water for coffee.
+The site provides raised fire pits and sells logs with kindling, which is a great idea to allow campers to enjoy a campfire without scorching the grass.
+This got used most nights by us and in the morning to boil water for coffee.

-Coleford its self is a small market town with a good selection of independent shops for food and some other useful to us shops like the hardware shop and the Sue Ryder charity shop where we brought extra bedding for the cold night.
-There were a few takeaways useful for campers who didn’t want to cook and as mentioned on Google reviews a Chinese takeaway that delivers to the campsite.
+Coleford its self is a small market town with a wonderful selection of independent shops for food and some other useful shops like the hardware shop and the Sue Ryder charity shop where we brought extra bedding for the chilly night.
+There were a few takeaways useful for campers who didn’t want to cook and, as mentioned on Google, reviews a Chinese takeaway that delivers to the campsite.

-We enjoyed some great days out as well as a few relaxing chill-out days on the site including;
+We enjoyed some great days out and a few relaxing chill-out days on the site, including;

-A walk from nearby Staunton, down to the Wye Valley at Biblins then upstream to Symonds Yat for a pint of cider at The Saracens Head Inn, a Kingfisher Cruise on the River Wye.
-To round this day off walked along the river to Monmouth for an evening meal before as taxi back to Greenacres.
+A walk from nearby Staunton, down to the Wye Valley at Biblins, then upstream to Symonds Yat for a pint of cider at The Saracen’s Head Inn,.
+We then took a Kingfisher Cruise on the River Wye.
+To round this day off walked along the river to Monmouth for an evening meal before a taxi back to Greenacres Campsite.

 Forest of Dean Sculpture Trail

-This campsite was in a great picturesque location and good value, I will be returning again over the summer due to its great location, being accessible and dog friendly.
-The owners were both pleasant when needed and even got a lift to Coleford bus stop with them when departing.
+The campsite was in a great picturesque location in Gloucestershire and is good value.
+I will return over the summer because of its great location, being accessible and dog friendly.
+The owners were both pleasant when needed and even got a lift to the Coleford bus stop with them when departing.

-Address – Greenacres Campsite, Scowles Rd, Coleford GL16 8QS
+Address – Greenacres Campsite, Scowles Rd, Coleford, Gloucestershire, GL16 8QS